awsdocs/aws-systems-manager-user-guide/doc_source/running-automations-require-approvals.md

 1. In the **SNSTopicARN** section, specify the SNS topic ARN to use for sending approval notification\.
 The SNS topic name must start with **Automation**\.

 1. Optionally, you can choose an IAM service role from the **AutomationAssumeRole** list\.
+If you're targeting more than 100 accounts and Regions, you must specify the `AWS-SystemsManager-AutomationAdministrationRole`\.

 1. Choose **Execute automation**\.